 Second Stage Heat Relay Used to Control Residential Furnace Second Stage Heat

 How to operate a furnace with a two stage gas valve from a thermostat with a single stage heating terminal? there are a few options.
 One method is to utilize a second stage heat relay.
 One such relay is the ICM 104 Delay on Make Relay model HMVR24A2K1000.
 We found this relay controlling the second stage heat feature on an older Tempstar furnace.
 This furnace was a model NTP6100KJA1 built in 1999.
+Two stage furnaces are one of the ways that modern furnaces can achieve higher AFUE ratings.

 Accurate Heating & Cooling provides outstanding service and installation.
 We work on both light commercial and residential heating systems in the greater Omaha metro area.
 This includes some nearby smaller communities.
 Call us today at 402-238-2425 for all your HVAC system needs.
 We do it right and we pride ourselves on having great customer service.
 We also service and install air conditioning systems, geothermal systems, heat pumps, and mini split systems.